luyadev/luya.io/docs/guide/app/language.md

 As LUYA is developed as a modular system the languages must be configured in several parts of the system.
 The multi lingual support works with or without CMS.

 There is a component known as [composition component](/guide/concepts/composition) which is dealing with the language settings.
 The component is invoked by the application boot process and changes the base URL inside the urlManager based on your configuration.
-If the composition is actived and not hidden it will manipulate the `yii\base\Application::$language`.
+If the composition is actived and not hidden it will manipulate the <class name="yii\base\Application" prop="language" />.
 So it can override your language from the configuration.

 You always have to define the default language of your application configs: